 Low-Cost Imports Cost U.S. Jobs

-Everything that is imported is obviously not made in America.
-For that reason, it creates U.S. unemployment.
+Obviously, everything that is imported is not made in America.
+For that reason, a trade deficit increases U.S. unemployment.

 The biggest change occurred with the growth of imports from China.
-In 2007, 28 percent of all imports were from China and other low-income countries.
-This was a dramatic rise from 2000, when this value was only 15 percent.
+In 2007, 28% of all imports were from China and other low-income countries.
+This was a dramatic rise from 2000 when this value was only 15%.

 At the same time, the United States was losing manufacturing jobs according to a study in the American Economic Review.
-It found that in 2000, more than 10 percent of the labor force worked in manufacturing.
-By 2007, it had dropped to 8.7 percent.
+It found that in 2000, more than 10% of the labor force worked in manufacturing.
+By 2007, it had dropped to 8.7%.
 Not all of these losses were from outsourcing.
 Some were from the rise in robotics.

 The study also found that job losses hit some communities harder than others.
-The cities and towns that lost out to Chinese competition also experienced higher costs for unemployment compensation, disability payments, health care and early retirement.
-A study by Illinois Wesleyan University showed that $1 billion in imports from China reduced U.S. manufacturing by 0.48 percent.
+The cities and towns that lost out to Chinese competition also experienced higher costs for unemployment compensation, disability payments, health care, and early retirement.
+A study by Illinois Wesleyan University showed that $1 billion in imports from China reduced U.S. manufacturing by 0.48%.

 At the same time, imports do create U.S. jobs in transportation, distribution, and marketing.
 For example, the Heritage Foundation estimated that imports from China created 500,000 of these jobs.
 But it's unlikely that these job gains offset the job losses in manufacturing.

 Why America Imports So Much

 For example, Indian technology companies can pay their workers just $7,000 a year, much lower than the U.S. minimum wage.
-In other words, there's trade-off between plentiful U.S. jobs and low-cost products.
+In other words, there's a trade-off between plentiful U.S. jobs and low-cost products.
 That's just one of the ways IT outsourcing affects the economy.

 Many people say we should only buy items that are "Made in America."
 That would solve the problem only if everyone were willing to pay higher prices.